Dallas Estate Planning Attorneys

 Last Will & Testament

 Everyone should have a last will and testament, whether they are single or married.
 Most married couples have reciprocal wills.
 That is, they each have an identical will that leaves everything to each other and then equally to their kids.
-A will must also name an executor, which is the person to probate the will in court and make sure your wishes are carried out.
+A will must also name an executor.
 An alternate executor can also be named in case the first choice is not available.
 If you have minor children, you can also create a trust in which their inheritance can be held until they are at least 18 years old.
 You will also need to designate a trusted adult to act as a trustee.

 Medical Powers of Attorney